Thoregon/thoregon.identity/doc/at the beginning.md

 - within this namespace the app/component can define its galaxies
 - apps/components can request access to other namespaces
 - read access to some namespaces - thoregon, thatsme - is granted by default

+## Persistence

+- entry metadata
+    - system classes (like Credential): always known, available in the 'thoregon' package(s)
+    - reference to a repository: repo/component/library/class